 How to Use the Paho MQTT Client in Python with Examples

-In the following sections of this article, I will show you how to use the Paho client with the Pro Edition for Eclipse Mosquitto MQTT broker.
-You do not require any additional prerequisites.
-Simply test it in your internet browser.
+In this tutorial, I will demonstrate how to use the Paho MQTT Python client with the Pro Edition for Eclipse Mosquitto™ MQTT broker.
+You do not require any additional prerequisites – simply test it in your internet browser window.
+Continue reading to find an example code snippet at the end of the tutorial.

 pip install paho-mqtt